![]() |

 That was until 1343 when it was wiped out.
 A massive earthquake under the Tyrrhenian Sea sparked a devastating tsunami along southern Italy's coast.
 Amalfi’s harbor and its boats were destroyed; the lower town fell into the sea.
 A once thriving city shrank to a village of 6,000, ending Amalfi's days as a sea power.

-The lovely stretch of coastline from north of Naples to south of the Cilento National Park bore the brunt of the huge killer wave, which wiped out the towns of Bussanto and Blanda, near present-day resorts of Sapri and Maratea.
+THE LOVELY stretch of coastline from north of Naples to south of the Cilento National Park bore the brunt of the huge killer wave, which wiped out the towns of Bussanto and Blanda, near present-day resorts of Sapri and Maratea.
 Both Naples and nearby Salerno suffered huge damage, including a death toll of tens of thousands.

-The museum is a testimony both to the power of the tsunami and the power of the human spirit.
+The Hilo museum is a testimony both to the power of the tsunami and the power of the human spirit.

 More information on this intriguing museum: www.tsunami.org

-A refreshing green tea drink is served at Just Matcha Tea Shop, one of seven varied stops on a highly recommended "Taste of Victoria" food tour. |
+Best bet for your Hilo stay: Grand Naniloa Hotel Hilo, www.grandnaniloahilo.com A refreshing green tea drink is served at Just Matcha Tea Shop, one of seven varied stops on a highly recommended "Taste of Victoria" food tour. |

 Fascinating.
 Did not realize such a museum existed.
 Thank you.